 Tarrant County has two statutory probate courts:

-The judges for both of these probate courts have agreed to the Tarrant County Local Court Rules, but each judge has their own manner hearing cases and operating their court.
+The judges for both of these probate courts have agreed to the Tarrant County Local Court Rules, but each judge has their own manner of hearing cases and operating their court.
 What works in one statutory probate court in Tarrant County may very well not work in another statutory probate court in Tarrant County.

 What this ultimately highlights is the importance of consulting the local rules and procedures for each court.
 This is also the reason many individuals opt to hire a probate attorney who regularly handles cases in the Tarrant County probate courts.